Skip to main content

 Crowdstrike scripts

-Step 2: Upload the Sensor ZIP to Crowdstrike
+Step 2: Upload the Sensor ZIP to CrowdStrike

 2.1 Log in to CrowdStrike and navigate to Host setup and management → Response scripts and files.